redeyes/redeyes/README.md

 RedEyes has an API for constructing services, but does not yet have a compiler to a specific server backend.
 The current plan is to produce a native backend for scalaz-stream over raw NIO.

-Many tests are missing and some of the internal workings (especially the existing encoding of GADTs and the use of modules to reuse code across Char and Api parsers) could be greatly improved.
+Many tests are missing and some of the interior surface area (especially the existing encoding of GADTs and the use of modules to reuse code across Char and Api parsers) could be greatly improved.

 Pull requests welcome!